sorru94/astarte-device-sdk-cpp/README.md

 The option to enable this feature is: `ASTARTE_ENABLE_FORMAT`.

+### Public spdlog dependency

+The spdlog libary is the logger used by the Astarte device library.
+By the default it's a private dependency, checked our with fetch content.
+However, the user can choose to link the library as a public dependency using the dedicated option.

+The option to enable this feature is: `ASTARTE_PUBLIC_SPDLOG_DEP`.

 ### Public message hub proto dependency

 The [Astarte message hub proto](https://github.com/astarte-platform/astarte-message-hub-proto) is a